COVID-19 Academic Credit Policies

 Due to the COVID-19 pandemic, many high schools, colleges, and universities have adjusted their grading policies in an effort to support students while they finish the semester in extremely unusual circumstances.
 Grand View understands that you have questions about how your high school transcript will be reviewed, and how your college courses (including those you took during high school) will transfer to GV.

 For students coming directly from high school:

-Grand View will accept transcripts with pass/fail grades for the Spring 2020 semester.
+Grand View will accept transcripts with pass/fail grades from 2020.

 For students transferring from another college or university, and high school students who have taken college credit while in high school:

-Grand View will recognize Pass or Satisfactory grades (or similar grading conventions that use different symbols) for the Spring 2020 semester.
+Grand View will recognize Pass or Satisfactory grades (or similar grading conventions that use different symbols) from 2020.
 Courses with earned credit will apply to your core, major, minor, and certificate requirements, even if a minimum grade is required, with the exception of courses (including program admission requirements) required in the Education, Nursing, and Social Work majors.

 For incoming Education, Nursing, or Social Work majors